 I promise you that you aren’t alone in feeling this way.
 You are more resilient and creative than you think, and the proof is in how you took a moment to care for yourself and research your treatment options.
 I became a dance movement therapist and counselor because I know what it feels like to want to let go of the behaviors and thoughts that no longer serve me and to create a better me a little more each day.
 I have learned that recovery is a process that keeps on giving.

 I truly believe DMT can help individuals develop a new relationship with themselves physically, mentally, and spiritually through establishing a new relationship to movement and their bodies.
 You can reclaim your power by being able to listen to bodily cues, gain a compassionate lens, learn to release shame and judgement, and increase interpersonal skills.

 I am hopeful to use my movement knowledge to help aid individuals in being in their body in a way that feels good for them.
 I am committed to helping you define what your best self can be.

-I have a graduate degree from Columbia Chicago, a Master’s in Dance Movement Therapy and counseling.
+I have a graduate degree from Columbia College Chicago, a Master’s in Dance Movement Therapy and counseling.
 I also hold a second Master’s degree in Communication from Northwestern University.
-I am a Licensed Professional Counselor and a registered dance movement therapist.
+I am a Licensed Professional Counselor and a Registered Dance Movement Therapist through the American Dance Therapy Association.
 I have experience working in residential treatment centers in areas of mood , trauma, addiction, alcoholism, eating disorders, grief, and codependency.
 I am currently working towards my certification in EMDR Therapy and am currently healing trauma through EMDR with my clients.
 At Mind Body Co-op, I also offer therapy groups to further explore areas of integrating the mind, body, and spirit through art, movement, and verbal processing to expand upon one’s recovery and exploration of self through expression and fostering your inherent creativity.